Heart of Stone (2023 film): Release

 Heart of Stone was released by Netflix on August 11, 2023.

+Reception

+Viewership

+Heart of Stone was the most-streamed film on Netflix's English-language list during its first two days of release, with 33.1 million views.
+For the week ending August 20, it remained the most-streamed film on Netflix's English-language movie chart, with 35.2 million views, and ranked first in 91 countries.
+For the week ending August 27, the film ranked second overall and on the English-language movie chart with 13.6 million views, bringing its total views to 81.9 million after three weeks of release.

-Within its first two days, the film was number one on the Netflix English-language list with 33.1 million views.
-As per Netflix's engagement report, it was the second-most watched film in the second half of 2023 with 109.6 million views.
+Overall, Heart of Stone was the second most-streamed film on Netflix during the second half of 2023, with 109.6 million views.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 36 critics, indicating "mixed or average" reviews.

 Time's Stephanie Zacharek said the film "occupies that vast middle zone of small-screen movies that easily fill the void of a few empty hours, if you happen to have any to spare, though it's nothing you'd carve out time in your schedule to watch."
 Brian Lowry of CNN said it "capitalizes on Gadot's inherent likability – a ruthless agent burdened by, yes, a heart – without bringing enough distinctive elements to this exercise to make it feel like much more than a Mission wannabe."
 The Independents Clarisse Loughrey gave it two out of five stars, writing, "Heart of Stone is an ideological mess.
 AI is great until it's not, and then it's fine because Gal Gadot can just kick someone in the face.
 It's conflicted without embracing that conflict, resulting in a film that's really about nothing at all."

 Wendy Ide of The Observer gave it three out of five stars, calling the screenplay "a rudimentary thing – scaffolding to support the set pieces – that starts to creak whenever it attempts any depth of character", but praising the action as "terrific, with a screaming, tyre-shredding extended car chase around Lisbon's tight, cobbled alleys a breathless and exhilarating highlight."
 Richard Roeper of the Chicago Sun-Times gave it three out of four stars, writing, "Heart of Stone is clearly intended to jump-start an action franchise for Gadot, and it's off to a promising start."